Soujanya-Y/home-lab-ddos-defense/results.md

 # Results

 ## 1. Summary of Results
-- The simulated DDoS attacks were automatically detected and blocked by pfSense and Suricata.
+- The simulated DDoS attacks were automatically detected and blocked by pfSense.
 - The internal target (Linux Mint) remained fully responsive with no packet reach.

 ## 2. Attack Outcomes